 The wonderfully refurbished Cock Inn in Ide Hill, the large, efficient Chaser Inn in Shipbourne, and the rustic White Rock in Underriver are excellently placed for the Greensand Ridge walks of One Tree Hill and Ide Hill (walks 4, 6 and 7).
 The White Rock boasts a lovely unfussy beer garden and lawn with a competition-ready petanque court.

 The White Hart at Brasted (well placed for the Ide Hill walk and en route to south east London if returning from Hever and Chiddingstone/Penshurst) is another large gastro-style pub which prides itself on its food.
 In 1940 it was the pub of choice for the Biggin Hill squadrons who often let off steam there in the evenings during the Battle of Britain and was the original site of the famous blackboard with the chalked signatures of many prominent RAF pilots of the second world war (now at the Shoreham aircraft museum).
 Today, it’s very popular, maybe with more of the dining crowd than the walkers.
+Not far away, the Westerham Brewery tap room on Beggars Lane is a great place to stop and mosey around.
+You can also buy the famous Squerreys Estate wine at the winery there.
+There’s food too.

 The Henry VIII at Hever offers very good food, quick-serving bar staff, Shepherd Neame and guest beers, a large dining area and a large garden.
 It’s in a lovely old building and is perfectly positioned right at the end of the Hever walk.